Ankur-Deka/Actor-Residual-Critic/README.md

 ## References
 Most of the code is borrowed from the [f-IRL repository](https://github.com/twni2016/f-IRL).
-It had standard AIL algorithms implemented and we developed ARC aided AIL on top of them.
+It had standard AIL algorithms (f-max-rkl, gail) implemented and we developed ARC aided AIL on top of them.
 In turn, the [f-IRL repository](https://github.com/twni2016/f-IRL) used the following references for parts of the code:
 - [AIRL](https://github.com/justinjfu/inverse_rl) in part of `envs/`
 - [f-MAX](https://github.com/KamyarGh/rl_swiss/blob/master/run_scripts/adv_smm_exp_script.py) in part of `baselines/`
 - [SAC](https://github.com/openai/spinningup/tree/master/spinup/algos/pytorch/sac) in part of `common/sac`
 - [NPEET](https://github.com/gregversteeg/NPEET) in part of `utils/it_estimator.py`

 We also use the expert data from [f-IRL repository](https://github.com/twni2016/f-IRL).

+## Code changes

+Major change from standard AIL algorithms (f-max-rkl, gail) to ARC aided AIL (arc-f-max-rkl, arc-gail) algorithms was in replacing standard SAC code (`common/sac.py`) with SARC code (`common/sarc.py`).
+This was relatively simple to implement.
+We used the same networks to estimate the C function in SARC instead of the Q function in SAC.
+Other changes made were in `baselines/main_samples.py` and `baselines/adv_smm`.